AjayKMehta/setup-machine/NeovimNotes.md

  Auto-indent current line and 4 lines below                                   | `=4j`
  Auto-indent the current paragraph                                            | `=ip`

-You can change amount text is shifted: `:set shiftwidth=4`.
+To change the amount text is shifted: `:set shiftwidth=4`.

 ### Filter